ansys/pyaedt/doc/source/Resources/Contributing.rst

    stale
 -  ``maint/``: for general maintenance of the repository or CI routines
 -  ``doc/``: for any changes only pertaining to documentation
--  ``no-ci/``: for low impact activity that should NOT trigger the CI routines
+-  ``no-ci/``: for low-impact activity that should not trigger the CI routines
 -  ``testing/``: improvements or changes to testing
 -  ``release/``: releases (see below)

 Testing
 ~~~~~~~
-Periodically when making changes, be sure to test locally before creating a pull request.
-The following tests will be executed after any commit or pull request, so we ask that you perform the following sequence locally to track down any new issues from your changes.
+When making changes, periodically test locally before creating a pull request.
+Because the following tests are executed after any commit or pull request, we ask that you perform the following sequence locally to track down any new issues from your changes.

 . code::